dhh1128/kila/morphology.md

 Prefix decorators are separate syllables if followed by a consonant, or usually just the consonant of the decorator if followed by a vowel.
 The first suffix decorators elides its vowel if the root it modifies ends in a vowel.

 Decorator syllables are usually not stressed.
-(For artistic purposes -- e.g., to alter rhythm or rhyme in poetry -- vowel may be retained or optionally made to echo the proximate vowel from the root word instead.)
+(For artistic purposes &mdash; e.g., to alter rhythm or rhyme in poetry &mdash; vowel may be retained or optionally made to echo the proximate vowel from the root word instead.)

 ## Spread
-Decorators bind in order of semantic relevance -- the more transformative of meaning and therefore the more noteworthy the decorator, the closer it prefers to bind to its root word.
+Decorators bind in order of semantic relevance &mdash; the more transformative of meaning and therefore the more noteworthy the decorator, the closer it prefers to bind to its root word.
 The measure of the semantic relevance of a decorator is called its "spread".
 Each decorator type has a default spread that is standard for all language speakers, but individual speakers can change the spread of a decorator subjectively (subtly altering the meaning).

 meaning | decorator | default spread | note
 --- | --- | --- | ---